-A very helpful online project collaboration tool, brought to you by the people behind 37Signals.
-Different prices and plans available but with a handy 30 day trial.
+A beneficial online project collaboration tool brought to you by the people behind 37Signals.
+Different prices and plans available but with a handy 30-day trial.

 Project2Manage is an online project management application that helps you stay up-to-date, on task and connected with your team.
 Take a tour or sign up for a range of different pricing plans.

 A user-friendly, simple, yet effective time-tracking online service with different price plans to suit your business needs and a free 30-day trial.
 A great way to keep track of your working hours and invoice accordingly at the end of every month.

 Time tracking and invoicing brought to you by Paymo.
 Very simple to use and even better - they're support freelancers by offering their time tracking tool for free.
 Forever.
 As a freelancer, you can benefit from the full suite of the site's features.
 They'll even give you three invoices/month for free and the ability to track an extra team member.
 If you find their invoicing tool useful, you can get their unlimited invoices add-on module for just $9.99/month.
 Not bad, huh?